anyammbuya/serverless-rest-app/README.md

-# Deploying a rest API with serverless framework, use of Authentication, and codepipeline for deployment.
+# Buld and Deploy a rest API with AWS serverless services using serverless framework

+Authentication is setup for the API and AWS codepipeline is used for deployment.

 ## What are the resources used in this architecture?